ansible-community/ara-infra/website/content/blog/2021-12-24_recording-ansible-playbooks-from-awx-with-ara/index.md

 - You need an ara API server running somewhere
 - Your AWX job templates must use an execution environment (EE) with the ara package installed
-- The ara callback plugin path must be added to the AWX job settings and then configured using environment variables
+- The ara callback must be enabled and configured to send data to an ara server either via an ansible.cfg file or via AWX job settings

 Once again, I hope that this blog post helps point you in the right direction to make your playbooks easier to understand and troubleshoot with ara.